Topic "Disabilities" in Italian - total 38 documentsTitle: About the NDIS quality and safeguards Commission

 Title: Participant booklet 1 - understanding the NDIS

-Summary: This booklet covers understanding the NDIS, checking your eligibility and supports and services funded by the NDIS.
+Summary: This booklet covers understanding the NDIS, checking your eligibility, supports and services funded by the NDIS.

 Title: Participant booklet 2 - planning

-Summary: This booklet covers understanding your current supports, creating an NDIS plan to achieve your goals and eceiving an approved NDIS plan.
+Summary: This booklet covers understanding your current supports, creating an NDIS plan to achieve your goals and receiving an approved NDIS plan.

 Title: Participant booklet 3 - using your NDIS plan

-Summary: This booklet covers understanding your plan, using your plan and eviewing your plan and progress.
+Summary: This booklet covers understanding your plan, using your plan and reviewing your plan and progress.

 Title: Psychosocial disability, recovery and the NDIS